KrishnaswamyLab/krishnaswamy-lab-site/README.md

 ## Projects

+Note that:
+> For projects to show up as a link it needs a publication title! e.g.
+> `project.publication.title`

 | Property | Type | Description |
 | -------- | ---- | ----------- |
 | href | string | relative url to project specific page `/project/<href>` |